AntonioDrugg/Restaurant-App/README.md

 import javax.swing.*;

-// this is the main class, where the object "app" is declared and some basic information is added

-public class MainTest {
+// this is the main class, where the object "app" is declared and some basic information is addedpublic class MainTest {
 		public static void main(String[] args) {
-		RestaurantApp app = new RestaurantApp(); // creates the object (GUI) app.setSize(400, 600); // set the size of the graphic object app.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE); // determine that the program ends whenever the graphic object is closed app.setVisible(true); // determine that the object is visible
+		RestaurantApp app = new RestaurantApp(); // creates the object (GUI)

+		app.setSize(400, 600); // set the size of the graphic object app.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE); // determine that the program ends whenever the graphic object is closed app.setVisible(true); // determine that the object is visible